Top 3 Best Jump Starters for Mercedes-Benz

 - Stanley JC509 1000 Peak AMP with Air Compressor

-Jump starting a Mercedes-Benz can be nerve wrecking experience and if performed wrong an expensive mistake.
+Jumpstarting a Mercedes-Benz can be a nerve-wracking experience and, if performed wrong, an expensive mistake.
 We have seen many Mercedes-Benz with damaged electronics or additional fault codes due to improper jump starting.
-It is not uncommon for warning lights to light up your dashboard after you jump start your Mercedes-Benz.
-In this article, we share a few tips that can help you avoid unnecessary problems and repairs.
+It is common for warning lights to light up your dashboard after you jump-start your Mercedes-Benz.
+In this article, we share some tips to help you avoid unnecessary problems and repairs.

-Most Mercedes-Benz models such as the E, C, S, CLK, ML, CLA, GL, G Class have a positive battery terminal in the engine bay designed specifically for jump starting.
-The terminal is cover with a red plastic cover marked with a (+).
-This terminal should be used to jump start a Mercedes-Benz whenever possible.
-Right next to it there is a post for you to connect the negative clamp as well.
+Most Mercedes-Benz models, such as the E, C, S, CLK, ML, CLA, GL, and G Class, have a positive battery terminal in the engine bay designed specifically for jump-starting.
+The terminal is covered with a red plastic cover marked with a (+).
+This terminal should be used to jump-start a Mercedes-Benz whenever possible.
+Right next to it, there is a post for you to connect the negative clamp.
 This adds a layer of protection in case you incorrectly connect the jumper cables.

 If your situation permits, it is better to disconnect the battery terminals and charge the battery separately before you try starting the Mercedes-Benz.
-By fully charging the battery before you try to start the car you will avoid triggering unnecessary warnings and fault codes.
-It is less likely to cause damage to electronics components as well.
-Warnings such as Low Battery Voltage, SRS Airbag Malfunction can be triggered when jump starting an MB since the battery takes a while to get charged.
-This can be avoided if you charge the battery before you start you car.
-If you have a completely discharged battery which is relatively new, we recommend charging it using 2 amp trickle charge to bring the battery back to life.
+By fully charging the battery before you start the car, you will avoid triggering unnecessary warnings and fault codes.
+It is less likely to cause damage to electronic components as well.
+Warnings such as Low Battery Voltage and SRS Airbag Malfunction can be triggered when jump-starting an MB since the battery takes a while to get charged.
+This can be avoided if you charge the battery before you start your car.
+If you have a completely discharged battery that is relatively new, we recommend charging it using a 2 amp trickle charge to bring the battery back to life.
 We frequently use a Black and Decker 12 volt Trickle Charger to charge Mercedes-Benz battery.
-Keep in mind that you need to charge the battery for at least 12 hours using this method.
+Remember that using this method, you must charge the battery for at least 12 hours.

-If you are stranded in a parking lot, you may have no option but to jump start your Mercedes-Benz on the spot.
-With hundreds of jump starters on sale, you may wonder what’s the best jump starter for Mercedes-Benz cars?
-We would recommend that you use a jump starter that provides reverse polarity protection.
-These are mistake proof jump starters that allow you to safely connector to any battery and minimize potential damage to those expensive electronics and control units found on Mercedes-Benz cars.
+If you are stranded in a parking lot, you may have no option but to jump-start your Mercedes-Benz on the spot.
+With hundreds of jump starters on sale, you may wonder what’s the best jump starter for Mercedes-Benz cars.
+We recommend using a jump starter that provides reverse polarity protection.
+These mistake-proof jump starters allow you to safely connect to any battery and minimize potential damage to those expensive electronics and control units found on Mercedes-Benz cars.

-The Noco Genius Boost GB40 provides Ultra Safe spark proof technology and reverse polarity protection.
-This model provides 1000 Max Amps and enough cold cranking amp to jump start even eight cylinder Mercedes-Benz engines and yes it can fit in your glove box.
+The Noco Genius Boost GB40 provides Ultra Safe spark-proof technology and reverse polarity protection.
+This model provides 1000 Max Amps and enough cold cranking amps to jump-start even eight-cylinder Mercedes-Benz engines, and yes, it can fit in your glove box.